What are turbinates?

 Reduction is a simple office procedure similar to liposuction.
 Under endoscopic view a small puncture is made in the turbinate that is swollen and the turbinate reduction is performed with a special instrument called a suction microdebridder.
 It takes about 5 minutes and can be done under local or under additional sedation if the patient desires.

 We frequently combine turbinate reduction with the following:

 Turbinate Reduction recovery

 There is no significant recovery with turbinate reduction.
 The patient may have a mild cold like sensation and a little blood in their nasal secretions for a couple of days.
-Pain medication is not required and there is no limitation of activity.
+Pain medication is not a requirement and there is no limitation of activity.

 Schedule a consultation